 A career forum (CP-Plan Forum) is offered to young female employees, to actively inspire them to form a career around life events such as childbirth and childcare.
-Through a lecture personally given by the president on the managerial significance of promoting women's participation, stories of senior employees' personal experiences, and group discussions, the forum urges female employees to think and act on their own and promotes personal networking (attended by approx. 330 employees in FY2014, approx. 210 employees in FY2016, approx. 120 employees in FY2017 and approx. 120 employees in FY2018).
+Through a lecture personally given by the president on the managerial significance of promoting women's participation, stories of senior employees' personal experiences, and group discussions, the forum, attended by around 200 people every year, encourages female employees to think and act on their own and promotes personal networking.

 In addition to this forum that is held at the Head Office, exchange events are also held in some offices.